cdarylb/digital-garden/content/index.md

 - Pentesting
 - Linux

 I'll probably add more stuff over time, I have no idea how these notes will evolve, but at least they exist, allowing me to refer back to them.
 And who knows, they might even be useful to others besides me.
+And yeah, sometimes it's written in french, sometimes in english...

 Cyril